Threpio/feddev/README.md

 # feddev
-## Useable by Theo Andresier as a Fedora Developement machine setup script that is automated through Ansible.
+## Used by Threpio as a Fedora Developement machine setup script that is automated through Ansible.

 This script has a variables file that is defined by what is needed by my current work environment.